 Section 6.
-Cost sharing
+Cost Sharing

-Cost sharing is an amount that health plan members may be responsible to pay to their providers for their medical services.
+Cost sharing is an amount that health plan members may be responsible to pay to their providers for their medical or pharmacy services.
 It includes deductibles and copays.
-You do not have cost sharing for services covered under our Plan.
-If you disenroll from our plan, you may have cost sharing for certain services.
+As of January 1, 2024, you do not have cost sharing for medical or pharmacy services covered under Medical Assistance.